terbshaeusser/ntutils/docs/containers.md

 ## Circular Buffer

-Circular buffer types are defined with the `NT_CIRC_BUF(name, item_type, capacity)` macro.
+Circular buffer types are defined with the `NT_CIRC_BUF(name, value_type, capacity)` macro.
 In case the capacity is not known at compile time, the third parameter can be omitted.
 The capacity must then be passed to the `name_new` function.

 Example: